 Let’s get you informed by covering common PCOS-related misconceptions and the facts behind them.
-Fertility for Me spoke to Dr. Marcelle Cedars, Director, Center for Reproductive Health, at the UCSF Center for Reproductive Health, which created a PCOS Clinic to support women via a cross-disciplinary team.
+We spoke to Dr. Marcelle Cedars, Director, Center for Reproductive Health, at the UCSF Center for Reproductive Health, which created a PCOS Clinic to support women via a cross-disciplinary team.

 Myths and Facts